St Mark's Church, Woodhouse, Leeds: History

+St Mark's was built as a Church of England Commissioners' Church between 1823 and 1825 by Peter Atkinson Junior and Richard Hey Sharp, and consecrated in January 1826.
+A parish was formed for the church in 1831 by dividing the extensive parish of St Peter which had seen a large increase in population.

+The west gallery was added in 1832–1833.
+A south gallery added in 1837–1837 was removed in the early 20th century.
+Local architects Adams & Kelly added tracery to the windows and replaced the pews (originally box pews) in 1873.
+The church has fine stained glass by Clayton and Bell, and others.

+St Mark's was one of three Commissioners' churches built in Leeds, and is the only one to survive.
+The church was declared redundant in 2001; it fell into a state of relative disrepair and was listed on Historic England's 'Buildings at Risk' register.

+Gateway Church

+The building and grounds were bought in 2008 by Gateway Buildings Trust, a registered charity and private company closely linked to Gateway Church, a local evangelical charity established in 2000.
+The trust carried out repair, renovation and interior remodelling at a reported cost of £1.5 million, largely funded by Historic England.

+Gateway Church began to meet at the church in 2014.
+The building is also used for community meetings and conferences.

 Architectural style

 Exterior

 The church is built of coursed squared stone and ashlar with a pitched slate roof.
 The church has a west tower made up of three stages.
 The church has a six-bay nave and chancel.
 The tower has a west door, two-light belfry windows and three-light windows to its second stage.
 It is topped by octagonal pinnacles.

 Interior

 The church has a single continuous nave and chancel with a vestry and oak-cased organ at the east end of the north aisle and a side chapel at the east end of the south aisle.
 There is a reredos of carved stone.
-There is a painted octagonal stone font and an octagonal pulpit with traceried panels installed as a memorial to the Reverend JS Abbott in 1891.
-A mezzanine level has been added since the churches renovation dividing the windows.
+There is a painted octagonal stone font and an octagonal pulpit with traceried panels installed as a memorial to the Reverend J. S. Abbott in 1891.
+A mezzanine level was added during the 21st-century renovation, dividing some of the windows, to create meeting rooms and a café below.